victorhg/aai-521-final-project-g3/document/Technical_Project_Description.md

 The diffusion upscaler combines a learned generative prior with conditioning on the input image to both synthesize plausible high-frequency detail and suppress noise and interpolation artifacts from bicubic upsampling.
 This can produce sharper frames and measurable improvements in PSNR/SSIM versus naive upsampling, at the cost of significant compute (GPU inference time) and occasional “hallucinated” details where the model invents plausible but not necessarily ground-truth textures.

-Colorization is handled with a GAN-based model that operates in LAB color space: the pipeline extracts the L (lightness) channel from a grayscale image, normalizes it, and uses a ResNet-34 encoder plus a U‑Net decoder to predict the ab chrominance channels.
+Colorization is handled with a GAN-based model that operates in LAB color space: the pipeline extracts the L (lightness) channel from a grayscale image, normalizes it, and uses a ResNet-34 encoder plus a U-Net decoder to predict the ab chrominance channels.
 The predicted ab channels are denormalized and combined with the original L channel to reconstruct an RGB image.
 GAN training generate colors and temporal stability across frames, but the method can hallucinate color—producing perceptually plausible rather than guaranteed-accurate hues.
 Overall, the GAN colorizer is fast and effective for restoring or modernizing grayscale footage, while the diffusion upscaler provides higher-fidelity restoration for low-res or noisy inputs; together they offer complementary restoration tools that improve downstream detection and classification.

 **6.1.1 Technology Stack**